Getting Started at Southeast Community College

 New Student Checklist

-Explore your Path to Possible at Southeast Community College
+Explore Your Path to Possible at SCC

-- Meet with an Admissions Team Member
+- Meet with an Admissions Counselor

 Apply to an SCC Program of Study

-- Complete an Application for Admissions
+- Complete an Application for Admission

 Let us help you pay for college!
 Visit www.southeast.edu/scholarships to apply for SCC Educational Foundation Scholarships.
-Scholarships are awarded each semester, so apply soon!

 - Military and Veterans Services